chainofindustry/MultiversXUnityTools/Assets/MultiversX/UnityTools/ExternalTools/MultiversXSDK/src/Mx.NET.SDK.Wallet/README.md

 ## Mx.NET.SDK.Wallet
-⚡ MultiversX .NET Wallet SDK: Wallet and crypto components for [Mx.NET.SDK](https://github.com/RemarkableTools/Mx.NET.SDK)
+⚡ MultiversX .NET Wallet SDK: Wallet and crypto components for MultiversX Wallets

 ## How to install?
 The content is delivered via nuget package: